-Water transfer/In Lieu Groundwater Recharge would deliver available SCWD surface water, treated to drinking water standards, to Soquel Creek Water District to reduce groundwater pumping and allow an increase in groundwater in storage.
-If the benefits of transferring water on groundwater levels is sustainable over time and the Basin's performance on meeting the goals set under the Sustainable Management Criteria are consistently reaching sustainability targets, then SCWD could recover some of the transferred water to use as a supplemental supply during droughts.
+Water Transfers/In Lieu Groundwater Recharge would deliver excess SCWD surface water, treated to drinking water standards, to SqCWD to reduce groundwater pumping and allow an increase in groundwater in storage in order to help prevent seawater intrusion.
+If water transfers benefit groundwater levels, is sustainable over time, and the Basin's performance consistently reaches sustainability targets, then SCWD could recover some of the increase in groundwater in storage as a supplemental supply during droughts.